TipsyBug/Simple_Chatty_Bot/README.md

 ## Installation

 - Download this repository and unzip the .zip file in your desired location.
-- Using the command line, navigate to /Simple Chatty Bot/.
+- Open a terminal, then navigate to the project root.
 - Compile the program using the command ```javac "Simple Chatty Bot\task\src\bot\SimpleBot.java"```.
 - Run the program using the command ```java -cp "Simple Chatty Bot\task\src" bot.SimpleBot```.